Yunjin Kim: Career

-In 2018, Kim returned to Korean television by headlining the series Ms. Ma, Nemesis.
+In 2018, Kim returned to South Korean television by headlining the series Ms. Ma, Nemesis.

-In 2022, she starred as Seon Woo-jin in the Korean remake of Money Heist, Money Heist: Korea – Joint Economic Area.
+In 2022, she starred as Seon Woo-jin in the South Korean remake of Money Heist, Money Heist: Korea – Joint Economic Area.

 In 2023, she acted as Principal Jina Lim in English-Korean Netflix TV Series, XO, Kitty.

+In 2025, she appeared in the Sony Pictures Animation/Netflix animated musical film, KPop Demon Hunters as the voice of Celine.

 Personal life

 Kim married her former manager Park Jeong-hyeok in March 2010 on the island of Oahu, after shooting her final scenes for Lost.